Emily Bourne Grigsby papers

 In 1974, Grigsby earned her Master of Science in City Planning from the Georgia Institute of Technology.
 She then earned her law degree from Woodrow Wilson College of Law in 1982.
 She was admitted to the State Bar of Georgia in 1986 and practiced as an arbitrator for the National Association of Securities Directors (NASD) and as a mediator for the Justice Center of Atlanta.
 During these years, she also studied art at the Atlanta College of Art.
 She served on the Board of Directors for the Possible Women Foundation and the Partnership Against Domestic Violence.
 As a philanthropist, Grigsby supported several organizations such as Kennesaw State University, the Shepherd Center, and the Atlanta History Center, where she provided funding for exhibitions, including Any Great Change and Fashion in Good Taste.
 She was also a past president of the Atlanta Music Club and the Atlanta Women's Club.
 She published her autobiography, A Hole in My Soul, in 2004.

-.417 linear ft. (one document case, one oversize folder, and one CD)
+.834 linear ft. (two document cases, one oversize folder, and one CD)

 This collection is arranged alphabetically by titles supplied by staff.